Easy California Nut Bark and Other Healthy Recipes for Snacks

 • Preheat oven to 325°F (165°C)

-• Combine all the nuts and seeds in a bowl and stir to mix.
+• Add all nuts and seeds to a medium bowl and stir to combine.

-• Remove from oven and allow to cool for 1 hour
+• Remove from oven and allow to cool for 1 hour, until the syrup has hardened.

-• Remove the solid chunk from the pan and cut into bars or chunks.
+• Transfer the solid sheet from the pan to a cutting board and cut into bars or chunks.

 Video